-We've talked about ketchup before, but that's the only one of the many condiments out there.
-Today, we're going to focus on one of the most popular condiments out there, mustard!
-It's famous for its bright yellow color and tangy flavor.
+We’ve talked about ketchup before, but that’s the only one of the many condiments out there.
+Today, I want to focus on one of the most popular condiments out there: mustard!
+It’s famous for its bright yellow color and tangy flavor.

-Mustard tastes great with hotdogs, burgers, or to add a bit of heat to salad dressings.
+Mustard tastes great with hotdogs, burgers, or even added to salad dressings.
 So, is mustard gluten-free?
-First, let's find out if mustard is gluten-free and safe for those with gluten intolerance.
+First, find out if mustard is gluten-free and safe for those with gluten intolerance.

 What Is Mustard?

 Basic mustard is a condiment made from mustard seeds and vinegar.
 There are many different mustard types, so that other ingredients may be mixed into the condiment.
 These additions can be anything from honey to lemon juice.

 Just like many mustard types, there are even more brands of mustard.
 Ingredients will differ depending on the brand and flavor of mustard, so keep that in mind when buying mustard.